![]() |

-| WALTHERIA TINCTURE (tinctura WALTHERIA AMERICANA) from AMAZON HERBS® |
+WALTHERIA TINCTURE & TEA (tinctura & infusio WALTHERIA AMERICANA) from AMAZON HERBS® |

+Overview Waltheria Americana (Sleepy morning) is a small tropical shrub; the whole plant (roots, leaves, buds and flowers) is used against chronic asthma.
 This plant has anti inflammatory and antifungal properties.
 Other uses include: cortex (root bark); chewed as a very effective natural medicine for sore throat.
-Internally for arthritis, neuralgia, common cold, cough, bronchial phlegm or mucous, diarrhea, eye baths, fatigue; used as a bitter tonic.
+Internally for arthritis, neuralgia, common cold, cough, bronchial phlegm or mucus, diarrhea, eye baths, fatigue; it is used as a bitter tonic.
+Waltheria is used in Brazil against bronchitis and for cleaning difficult healing wounds.
+A decoction of the roots and leaves is used for washing badly healing wounds.
 Used in the Caribbean for bladder infections.
-Phytochemicals Quercetin is a ubiquitous bioflavonoid* with powerful activity against the production of pro-inflammatory cytokines in macrophages stimulated by lipo-polysaccharide.
-A mixture of bioflavonoids from Waltheria americana a plant used for centuries in India for inflammatory disorders, was found to significantly and dose-dependently inhibit the production of the nitric oxide (NO) and the cytokines tumor necrosis factor-a and interleukin (IL)-12, in lipopolysaccharide and g interferon activated murine peritoneal macrophages, without displaying cytotoxicity (cytotoxicity means being toxic to cells).
-The major constituent of extracts of this was quercetin.
-The flavenoid constituents 5,2? ,5?- trihydroxy-3,7,4?-trimethoxyflavone and 5,2,?-dihydroxy-3,7,4?,5?- tetramethoxyflavone show strong antifungal activity. *Bioflavonoids are a large, heterogeneous group of pigmented plant molecules; they may have emerged because of their ability to cope with the immense free radical load associated with photosynthesis.
+This is one of the best plant medicines for sore throats and a good herb for bronchial or bacterial infections.
+The leaves, flowers and buds are of premium quality and commercially used as herbal tincture and medicinal tea.
+Phytochemicals Mucilage, tannin, peptide alkaloids, adouetin X,Y,Y1, Z, anthraquinone, Coumarins, Quercetin, kaempferol, 4-quinolone alkaloids, waltherione B and vanessine.
+A study yielded two flavones, 5,2,5'trihydroxy-3,7,4' trimethoxyflavone and 5,2'dihydroxy-3,7,4',5' tetramethoxyflavone.
+Pharmacology In a study of several extracts from different species, five, including Waltheria (roots and aerial parts), demonstrated moderate antiplasmodial (anti-malarial) activity.
+Study of crude extracts from 17 species showed Waltheria to have promising in vitro bactericidal activity against Pneumococcus, including penicillin-resistant strains.
+In a study three flavonoids were from the whole plant of Waltheria.
+The flavonoids showed significant dose-dependent inhibition of the production of inflammatory mediator NO, cytokines (TNF-a) and interleukin (IL-12) in activated macrophages, without displaying cytotoxicity.
+The findings support the use of this plant for inflammatory diseases.
+Therapeutic applications of flavonoids (polyphenolics) against viral infections.
+Quercetin is a ubiquitous bioflavonoid* with powerful activity against the production of pro-inflammatory cytokines in macrophages stimulated by lipo-polysaccharide.
+A mixture of bioflavonoids from Waltheria americana, a plant used for centuries in India for inflammatory disorders, was found to significantly and dose-dependently inhibit the production of the nitric oxide (NO) and the cytokines tumor necrosis factor-a and interleukin (IL)-12, in lipopolysaccharide and g interferon activated murine peritoneal macrophages, without displaying cytotoxicity (cytotoxicity means being toxic to cells).
+The major constituent of these extracts was quercetin.
+The flavenoid constituents 5,2', 5'- trihydroxy-3,7,4'-trimethoxyflavone and 5,2,-dihydroxy-3,7,4',5'- tetramethoxyflavone show strong antifungal activity. *Bioflavonoids are a large, heterogeneous group of pigmented plant molecules; they may have emerged because of their ability to cope with the immense free radical load associated with photosynthesis.
 They are polyphenols, but beyond that they have a wide structural diversity.
-Over 4000 bioflavonoids have so far been described.
-Dosage Infusion: 1 - 2 cups daily Tincture: 1 - 2 ml. daily (1 - 2 full droppers) Interaction / side effects There are no interactions and/or side-effects known.
-Reference National Tropical Botanical Garden (NTBG). n.d.
-'Uhaloa.
-In Native Hawaiian plant information sheets.
+Over 6000 bioflavonoids have so far been described.
+For more information on Waltheria, go to the WALTHERIA AMERICANA plant page.
+Dosage Infusion (herbal tea): 1 - 2 cups daily Tincture: 1 - 2 ml. daily (1 - 2 full droppers) Interaction / side effects There are no interactions and/or side-effects known.
+Reference Antidiarrhoeal activity of Waltheria americana, Commelina coelestis and Alternanthera repens.
+Wagner, Warren L., Darrel R. Herbst, and S. H. Sohmer.
+Manual of the flowering plants of Hawai'i, 1990; 2 vols.
+Bishop Museum Special Publication 83.
+Honolulu: University of Hawaii Press and Bishop Museum Press.
+1280 p.
+Flavonoids: promising natural compounds against viral infections.
+Hovakim Zakaryan, Erik Arabyan, Adrian Oo & Keivan Zandi In Native Hawaiian plant information sheets.
 Lawai, Kauai: Hawaii Plant Conservation Center.
 National Tropical Botanical Garden.
 Unpublished internal papers.
+Overview of Hawaiian dry forest propagation techniques.
 Stratton, Lisa, Leslie Hudson, Nova Suenaga, and Barrie Morgan.
-1998.
-Overview of Hawaiian dry forest propagation techniques.
-Newsletter of the Hawaiian Botanical Society 37 (2):13, 15-27.
-Wagner, Warren L., Darrel R. Herbst, and S. H. Sohmer.
-1990.
-Manual of the flowering plants of Hawai'i.
-2 vols., Bishop Museum Special Publication 83.
-Honolulu: University of Hawaii Press and Bishop Museum Press. p.
-1280 Antidiarrhoeal activity of Waltheria americana, Commelina coelestis and Alternanthera repens.
+Newsletter of the Hawaiian Botanical Society 37 (2):13, pp. 15-27, 1998.
 Zavala MA, Perez S, Perez C, Vargas R, Perez RM.
 Universidad Autonoma Metropolitana-Xochimilco, Mexico DF, Mexico The above presentation is for informational and educational purposes only.
 It is based on scientific studies (human, animal, or in vitro), clinical experience, or traditional usage.
-For many of the conditions discussed, treatment with prescription or over - the - counter medication is also available.
-Consult your doctor, practitioner, and / or pharmacist for any health problem and before using dietary supplements or before making any changes in prescribed medications. |
+For many of the conditions discussed, treatment with prescribed (RX) or over - the - counter medication (OTC) is also available.
+Consult your doctor, practitioner, and/or pharmacist for any health problem and before using dietary supplements or before making any changes in prescribed medications. |

 For the right freight rate, please visit our Webstore page! |